realworldocaml/book/en/guided-tour.md

 command line).
 These instructions will assume you're using `utop` specifically.

-Before getting started, do make sure you have a working OCaml installation and toplevel as you read through this chapter so you can try out the examples.
+Before getting started, make sure you have a working OCaml installation and toplevel as you read through this chapter so you can try out the examples.